No, really. I'm serious.

 Why?
 Take a look at this ingredient list:

-(It's Burt's Bees.)
-Would you drink that one?
-Hopefully not.
-But you'll put it on your body?
-C'mon.
-Think about this.
 Whatever you put on your body goes into your body, right?
 (I hope you know that.)
-If you wouldn't be comfortable drinking it why would you be comfortable slathering it all over your head?
+If you wouldn't be comfortable drinking it, why would you be comfortable slathering it all over your head and then rinsing it down your body?

 Drum roll please.

 Give it a try.
-Allow your hair a while to adjust and then let me know what you think.
+Allow your hair a few months to adjust (Note: if that seems long... think about how long you've forced your hair to "adjust" to all those chemicals in your shampoo.
+Think about it.)
+If you give it a try, let me know what you think.
 It doesn't get much easier than this.

 (p.s.
 Oh, and just in case you ever stay over at my house I have to warn you...
 There is no shampoo in the shower.
 My husband doesn't use it either.)